 Disclosing a conflict of interest

 Interpreters should disclose a conflict of interest to the Central Registry (CR) before they confirm their availability for a booking.
-However, if they become aware of a conflict of interest after taking the booking, interpreters must talk to CR or the presiding judicial officer (the judge, disputes tribunal referee or tenancy adjudicator), who will work with them to determine whether they can continue with the booking.
+However, if they become aware of a conflict of interest after taking the booking, interpreters must talk to CR, court staff or the presiding judicial officer (the judge, disputes tribunal referee or tenancy adjudicator), who will work with them to determine whether they can continue with the booking.

 A conflict of interest arises when the interpreter’s independence, objectivity or impartiality can be called into question.
 A conflict of interest may occur if the interpreter has: